Is It OK to Use Marijuana During Pregnancy?

-"The main reason women choose to use cannabis during pregnancy is for severe nausea and vomiting known as HG,” he explained.
-“They feel in many cases it is safer than prescription medications that physicians prescribed and they feel it is certainly safer than having a PICC line."
+"The main reason women choose to use cannabis during pregnancy is for severe nausea and vomiting known as HG," OB/GYN and integrative pain management specialist Dr. Joey Rottman told SheKnows.
+"They feel, in many cases, it is safer than prescription medications that physicians prescribed and they feel it is certainly safer than having a PICC line."

-This is exactly why an Iowa mom of two would make that choice in the future, if it came down to it.
-"Honestly if I were to have another baby, if I again suffered from HG, I would probably seek out edibles," she explained.
-“I was sick the entire time with both of my girls, and don't like taking medications when they are only semi-effective.
-As a last resort I would smoke, but I would definitely try a pot cookie or a brownie or something similar to see if it worked."
+This is exactly why Sarah,* a mom of two from Iowa, says she would make that choice in the future, if it came down to it.
+"Honestly," she told SheKnows, "If I were to have another baby, if I again suffered from HG, I would probably seek out edibles," she says.
+"I was sick the entire time with both of my girls and don't like taking medications when they are only semi-effective.
+As a last resort, I would smoke, but I would definitely try a pot cookie or a brownie or something similar to see if it worked."

-It can be hard to get the blessing of a health care provider for cannabis use during pregnancy, but we found two moms-to-be who have.
-“My health care provider believes that there are circumstances in which the benefits outweigh some risks, and I fall under that category,” explained a Texas mom-to-be.
-“Recently, we acquired a vaporizer known as a volcano.
-The marijuana is heated to super high temperatures, and the vapor then fills a plastic bag.
+"My health care provider believes that there are circumstances in which the benefits outweigh some risks, and I fall under that category," Texas mom-to-be Andrea* told SheKnows.
+"Recently, we acquired a vaporizer known as a volcano.
+The marijuana is heated to super-high temperatures, and the vapor then fills a plastic bag.
 It has a mouthpiece you can attach to it to inhale it.
 There is absolutely no smoke.
-Since I gave in and started smoking again I've had almost no issues with morning sickness, and my appetite has returned.
-My anxiety level, which is normally extremely high, is about as level as it can be during pregnancy which I believe has had an enormous benefit.
-With my son I spent so much time scared and crying and in a panic, now the same problems (chronic bleeds, high blood pressure, so on) are either resolving or healing, and I attribute that greatly to not stressing my body out for no need."
+Since I gave in and started smoking again, I've had almost no issues with morning sickness, and my appetite has returned.
+My anxiety level, which is normally extremely high, is about as level as it can be during pregnancy, which I believe has had an enormous benefit.
+With my son, I spent so much time scared and crying and in a panic.
+Now the same problems (chronic bleeds, high blood pressure and so on) are either resolving or healing, and I attribute that greatly to not stressing my body out for no need."

-A Missouri mom, who is expecting her second child, also got the go-ahead from her provider.
-“With this pregnancy I randomly have since 12 weeks,” she told us.
-“I have the support and encouragement of my midwife.
-It really helps me relax and it also helps with aches and pains related to pregnancy."
+Missouri mom Callie,* who is expecting her second child, also got the go-ahead from her provider.
+"I have the support and encouragement of my midwife," she explained to SheKnows. "[Marijuana] really helps me relax, and it also helps with aches and pains related to pregnancy."

-Dr. Rottman said that studies on the risks of cannabis use during pregnancy don’t really paint a clear picture — for starters, most of these studies are from a couple of decades ago.
-“They show a decrease in birth weight, a slight decrease in Apgar scores and an increase of admission to the NICU,” he stated.
-“The study data is fuzzy because they cannot and do not separate cannabis use and alcohol consumption at times.
-There was one study in Jamaica which showed a benefit of marijuana but they also showed that those who used cannabis were in a higher socioeconomic class.
-No known studies compared methods of consumption but it is commonly felt today that vaporization is safer than smoking and more effective than oral consumption."
+"A decrease in birth weight, a slight decrease in Apgar scores and an increase of admission to the NICU," Rottman explained.
+"The study data is fuzzy because they cannot and do not separate cannabis use and alcohol consumption at times.
+There was one study in Jamaica which showed a benefit of marijuana, but they also showed that those who used cannabis were in a higher socioeconomic class.
+No known studies compared methods of consumption, but it is commonly felt today that vaporization is safer than smoking and more effective than oral consumption."

-One thing that Dr. Rottman points out is that there are few studies that support the use of medical marijuana, and the reasons for this might not be what you think.
-“There are so few studies in general which support the use of marijuana for medical purposes and any studies or trials very rarely meet standards because the FDA/NIDA makes it very difficult for researchers to conduct large number randomized controlled trials on humans, unless those studies are designed to show the harm of marijuana," he explained.
-"FDA-quality trials are very expensive and the funding is not often possible for cannabis research because there are no large pharmaceuticals companies paying for the studies as there is no money to be made for them from the results."
+"There are so few studies, in general, which support the use of marijuana for medical purposes and any studies or trials very rarely meet standards because the FDA/NIDA makes it very difficult for researchers to conduct large-number randomized controlled trials on humans, unless those studies are designed to show the harm of marijuana," he explained.
+"FDA-quality trials are very expensive and the funding is not often possible for cannabis research because there are no large pharmaceutical companies paying for the studies as there is no money to be made for them from the results."